MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 Follow these steps:

 1. [Roll out Microsoft Entra multifactor authentication (P1)](/entra/identity/authentication/howto-mfa-getstarted).
 This is a foundational piece of reducing user session risk.
 As users appear on new devices and from new locations, being able to respond to an MFA challenge is one of the most direct ways that your users can teach us that these are familiar devices/locations as they move around the world (without having administrators parse individual signals).
 1. [Block legacy authentication](/entra/identity/conditional-access/block-legacy-authentication).
-One of the most common attack vectors for malicious actors is to use stolen/replayed credentials against legacy protocols, such as SMTP, that cannot do modern security challenges.
+One of the most common attack vectors for malicious actors is to use stolen/replayed credentials against legacy protocols, such as SMTP, that can't do modern security challenges.

 ### II.
 Conditional Access policies gate access and provide remediation activities